danielbarbosa-developer/Algo-Patterns/README.md

 # Algo-Patterns
-A repository many computer algorithms patterns, in diferent programming languages
+A repository with many computer algorithms patterns, in diferent programming languages